mt0ndi/labor-law-compliance/README.md

 - 76% of the workforce (256 employees) rendered more than half of their appointments exactly as scheduled — rather than clocking in minute-for-minute.
 While this may look compliant on paper, it can mask the actual time worked and expose the company to labor law risks.
 - On average, 83.8% of employees per zone showed high levels of noncompliance with minute-for-minute accuracy.
-Notably, the Inland and LA regions had 100% of employees rendering time exactly as scheduled.
+  - Notably, the Inland and LA regions had 100% of employees rendering time exactly as scheduled.
 - This suggests a cultural or operational habit of recording expected time rather than actual time worked.
-- Accurate, minute-for-minute timekeeping is essential for labor law compliance and fair compensation.

-### Overall

 ## Next Steps
 1. Repeat process across multiple pay periods.